-In my experience, not only as an adoptive dad, but also as an adoption social worker for over 15 years, I have found that the vast majority of transracial adoptive parents have pure motives.
-What they need is education and support.
+In my experience, not only as an adoptive dad but also as an adoption social worker for over 15 years, I have found that the vast majority of transracial adoptive parents have pure motives.
+What they need are education and support.
 Here are three things that transracial adoptive parents should keep in mind:

 A child from another culture will not automatically assimilate into your culture at the adoption finalization.
 That shouldn’t be the goal, anyway.
 The goal should be to blend two cultures into one family.
 Transracial adoptions are truly blended families.

 Children from other cultures must stay connected to their culture through education, important figures in their lives, and through recognizing the cultures, traditions, heritage, and values of that culture.